Charles Valentine Riley: Death

-On 14 September 1895 Riley died as the result of a bicycle accident that occurred not far from his Washington D. C. residence.
+On 14 September 1895 Riley died as the result of a bicycle accident that occurred not far from his Washington, D.C., residence.
 As he was riding rapidly down a hill, the bicycle wheel struck a granite paving block dropped by a wagon.
 He catapulted to the pavement and fractured his skull.
 He was carried home on a wagon and never regained consciousness.
-He died at his home the same day at the age of 52, leaving his wife with six children.
+He died at his home the same day just short of the age of 52, leaving his widow with six children.